The Safest and Most Dangerous Places in Big Pine, CA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Big Pine is $408 per year, which is $57 less than the national average and $83 less than California's state average.
-Below we compare cities similar to Big Pine:
+The overall cost of crime per resident in Big Pine is $408 per year, which is $57 less than the national average and $83 less than California's state average.
+The comparison below uses cities similar to Big Pine:

 • In Lodi, CA, crime costs $1,387 per person, which is $980 more than in Big Pine.